About Nicolás Achúcarro

 His first research experience is at the laboratory of Prof. Luis Simarro where is worked in histopathology.
 After this spell, he set a small laboratory in the attic of his family home in Neguri, Bilbao, to continue with his work during the summer and vacation.

 He graduated in Medicine at 24 years old in 1904.
 His restlessness and hunger for knowledge (together with his well-off condition) drove him to visit the main laboratories of the time.
 Between 1904 and 1905 in Paris visited the clinic of Pierre Marie at the Salpêtrière (Paris, France), and attended the lectures of Professor Babinski.
-Then he meet the German Lewandowsky and Italian Catola, who had a decisive influence on his subsequent career.
+Then he meets the German Lewandowsky and Italian Catola, who had a decisive influence on his subsequent career.
 During this time began to prepare his collection of anatomy-pathology of mental illnesses.

 In the summer of 1905, after a brief return to Bilbao, he traveled to Florence (Italy), this time to the Clinic of San Salvi, where the Florentine neuropsychiatrists Tanzi and Lugaro introduced him in the study of mental illnesses.
 He then moved back to Munich (Germany), where he stayed three years working at the clinic of Kraepelin, in the neuropathology laboratory of Prof. Alzheimer, where he prepared his doctoral thesis "Contribution to the study of the pathological anatomy of rage" that he defended in Madrid in December 1906 with outstanding marks.

 In 1908, at the age of 28, was recommended by Alzheimer to conduct the Laboratory of Pathological Anatomy of the Federal Psychiatric Hospital in Washington DC (USA).
-To prepare the trip Achúcarro first moved to Paris (France), where he visited various psychiatric hospitals and wrote a paper on rod cells (Stäbchenzellen), neuroglial cells, granuloadipose mast cells in the Ammon horn of the rabbit hyppocampus.
+To prepare the trip Achúcarro first moved to Paris (France), where he visited various psychiatric hospitals and wrote a paper on rod cells (Stäbchenzellen), neuroglial cells, granuloadipose mast cells in the Ammon horn of the rabbit hippocampus.
 Then, he continued his journey to London and Liverpool (UK) before shipping to America, where he met the father of modern physiology, Sir Charles Scott Sherrington.

 During his stay in USA, between 1908 and 1910, he developed an intense scientific activity and managed to communicate his results to the main English and German specialized magazines.

 In 1910 he returned to Madrid where he was appointed physician at the Provincial Hospital, where he became fully devoted to research.
-At this time he collaborated with the Bulletin of the Spanish Society of Biology and with Santiago Ramón y Cajal at his Laboratory of Biological Research, on topics from histology to physiology of glia, and also participated in the launching of the Students' Residence laboratories, an institution promoted by a prominent intellectual at the time, Francisco Giner de los Rios.
+At this time, he collaborated with the Bulletin of the Spanish Society of Biology and with Santiago Ramón y Cajal at his Laboratory of Biological Research, on topics from histology to physiology of glia, and also participated in the launching of the Students' Residence laboratories, an institution promoted by a prominent intellectual at the time, Francisco Giner de los Rios.

 In 1911 Achúcarro discovered an original histological staining method, since then called the Achúcarro Technique through the use of tannin and ammonia oxide, that allowed him to visualize discriminate for the first time between microglia (phagocytic rod cells) and astrocytes (stellate cells with vascular end feet).